Unity-Technologies/FPSSample/README.md

 Now, in the Project Tools window in the bundles section, press __All \[force\]__.

-This will build the levels and other assets into assetbundles.
+This will build the levels and other assets into asset bundles.
 The first time around this will take a significant amount of time as all shaders have to be compiled.